nlhkabu/nlhkabu.github.io/README.md

 ### Generating a TOC

 A table of content can be generated using [kramdown's built in functionality](https://kramdown.gettalong.org/converter/html.html#toc).
 A 'feeder' list must be provided for kramdown to replace with the real TOC.
+You can exclude titles from the TOC with `{:.no_toc}`

 Example:

 ```
 ## Table of Contents
+{:.no_toc}

 * Kramdown will replace me with toc
 {:toc}